 - Lumbar Spondylolisthesis: This condition occurs when stress fractures from a vertebral injury lead to structural weakness.
 When the spine weakens like this, the vertebra may slip out of place causing spondylolisthesis.

-Symptoms of Lumbago
+Common Symptoms of Lumbago

 Pain is much more broad and nebulous than people typically realize.
 We often imagine pain in a very isolated sense, like a sharp cut or a bruise, but it doesn’t end there.
 For example, lumbar back pain may be nociceptive, neuropathic, or psychogenic, etc. However, doctors usually categorize pain as acute or chronic first.